Tuesday 12th October is Ada Lovelace Day: an international celebration of women’s achievements in science, technology, engineering and maths (STEM).

 What or who inspired you to pursue your career in a STEM subject?

 “When I was a young girl growing up in China during the cultural revolution, my father taught me to pursue knowledge and to have intellectual curiosity.
 As an engineer himself, he advised me to study an engineering subject in my first degree.
 I was also greatly inspired by a Chinese female poet from the 9th century Song dynasty, Li Qing Zhao, who is revered as one of China’s greatest poets.”
+I even heard some of the girls who were inspired by Kamau Bobb, a proponent of creating more equitable opportunities for underrepresented groups in STEM.

 Have you faced any challenges in your chosen field because you’re a woman?